Taste looks subjective until experienced practitioners converge. The convergence comes from shared constraints — and AI is removing them.

 Behind the screen, the jury’s ears converged.
 They tracked real qualities — tone, phrasing, structural command of the piece — without knowing who held the instrument.
 When the screen came up, identity returned: gender, expectation, the accumulated weight of who was supposed to hold that chair.
 The ears had measured something.
 That something wasn’t the only force acting on the judgment.

 Calling it objective ignores what happened after the screen came up.
 Calling it subjective ignores the convergence that happened before.
 Taste sits in a space that neither word reaches.
+By taste I mean something specific: discrimination trained under consequence — the capacity to notice which differences matter before they become failures.

 What convergence looks like

 They still disagreed about alternatives — when to split, how far to consolidate, whether the monolith was a destination or a starting position.
 But the band of disagreement was narrow compared to the spread among developers who had read about both approaches and operated neither at scale.
+You see the same thing in surgery, in structural engineering.
+People who have done the work long enough start noticing the same hazards, even when they can’t always name them.

 Scar tissue with opinions